 Management assesses the recoverability of its long-lived assets when indicators of impairment are present.
 If such indicators are present, recoverability of these assets is determined by comparing the undiscounted net cash flows estimated to result from those assets over the remaining life to the assets' net carrying amounts.
 If the estimated undiscounted net cash flows are less than the net carrying amount, the assets would be adjusted to their fair value, based on appraisal or the present value of the undiscounted net cash flows.

 Research and Development

 Research and development costs are expensed when incurred.
-Such costs approximated \$957,220, \$150,020 and \$61,091 for the year ended December 31, 2022 and the periods October 15, 2021 through December 31, 2021 (Successor), and January 1, 2021 through October 14, 2021 (Predecessor), respectively.
+Such costs approximated \$1,270,104, and \$957,220 for the years ended December 31, 2023 and 2022, respectively.

 Advertising Costs